Managing Stores

 Creating Stores

 To create a Store, you need a name and a list of public key - userID pairs.
+See how to get them here.
 Due to the fact that each Store is inside a Context, all the public keys have to be registered inside the given Context.
-You can do it using Platform REST API.
+You can do it using Bridge API.

 After creating a Store, all the users with management rights will be able to edit the Store.
 Skip to Modifying Stores for more info.